theshaunwilson/mood-tracker/README.md

 # Mood Tracker

-A simple app where users can:
+A simple app where users can

 Log their mood for the day (with an emoji and optional note).
 View their mood history as a colourful timeline.